 With only 59% of passengers buying food and drink in the airport, it is increasingly important for airports to offer maximum choice and convenience.
 In February 2018, Schiphol Airport launched gate-based food deliveries, with Deliveroo delivering food to airport gates within 15 minutes of the order being placed.
 Similarly, Newark Liberty International Airport has launched a service called ‘AtYourGate’, allowing passengers to order refreshments for delivery to their gate before departure.

 Data-driven insight will drive commercial innovation

 Automation and predictive analytics help airports gain insight into sales, trends and property data to make better commercial planning and operational decisions, as well as streamline concession management.
-Airports that can analyse spend along with demographic profiling, flight schedules and passenger flow can go further still – refining products, services, resourcing and advertising to match the time of day, passenger type and overall propensity to purchase.
+Airports that can analyse spending along with demographic profiling, flight schedules, and passenger flow can go further still – refining products, services, resourcing and advertising to match the time of day, passenger type and overall propensity to purchase.

 With innovation in airport commercial revenue growth firmly rooted in data, it’s time to kick-start the revenue revival.

 Not sure where the best opportunities for growth lie?
 Get in touch with our team of experts and we’ll guide you towards maximising your non-aero revenue potential.

 “With Veovo, We gain critical insight on passenger flow at our facility, which we share on a multitude of communication platforms.”